City-of-Helsinki/example-ui-profile/README.md

 REACT_APP_OIDC_EXAMPLE_API_TOKEN_AUDIENCE="api token audience in Tunnistamo"
 ```

-Tunnistamo does not use these, so left them empty:
+Tunnistamo does not use these, so leave them empty:

 ```bash
 REACT_APP_OIDC_API_TOKEN_GRANT_TYPE=""